Berry Curvature Spectroscopy from Bloch Oscillations: Abstract

 \section{Abstract}

-We demonstrate that the Berry curvature of an isolated Bloch miniband in two-dimensional superlattices can be probed by the \emph{dressed} linear optical response when a uniform static field is applied to the system.
-In particular, when the static field is sufficiently strong such that full Bloch oscillations occur before the crystal momentum relaxes to equilibrium, the optical response of the dressed system becomes resonant at the Bloch frequencies.
-The latter are in the THz regime when the superlattice periodicity is of the order of $10 \; \text{nm}$.
-Using a band-projected semiclassical theory, we define a dressed optical conductivity and find that the height of the resonances in the dressed \emph{Hall} conductivity are proportional to the Fourier components of the Berry curvature.
+Artificial crystals such as moir\'e superlattices can have a real-space periodicity much larger than the underlying atomic scale.
+This facilitates the presence of Bloch oscillations in the presence of a static electric field.
+We demonstrate that the optical response of such a system, when dressed with a static field, becomes resonant at the frequencies of Bloch oscillations, which are in the THz regime when the lattice constant is of the order of $10 \; \text{nm}$.
+In particular, we show within a semiclassical band-projected theory that resonances in the dressed Hall conductivity are proportional to the lattice Fourier components of the Berry curvature.
 We illustrate our results with a low-energy model on an effective honeycomb lattice.